cessen/sobol_burley/README.md

 }
 ```

+The first parameter of `sample()` is the index of the sample you want, and the second parameter is the index of the dimension you want.
+The parameters are zero-indexed, and the output is in the interval [0, 1).

 If all you want is a single standard Owen-scrambled Sobol sequence, then this is all you need.

-For more advanced usage--including how to use the third parameter, how to get around the 256-dimension limit, and how to calculate multiple dimensions at once with SIMD--see the crate documentation.
+For more advanced usage, see the crate documentation.

 ## License